Networking and You

 Networking gives you the opportunity to speak about your career interests and goals with a variety of professionals, and this is exactly the kind of experience that will help you to become skilled at interviewing for internships and jobs.
 Not only will you become comfortable engaging in conversations with these contacts, you will also improve your answers to interview questions because you will have better insights into the world of work.

 Myth: Networking is only for well-connected people

-Truth: As a student, you may feel that your list of contacts is too small to be of any use to you, but you'd be surprised by how many people you know once you begin developing your contact list.
-And don't dismay if none of your family members are CEO's.
+Truth: As a student, you may feel that your list of contacts is too small to be of any use to you, but you'll be surprised by how many people you know once you begin developing your contact list.
+Also don't dismay if none of your family members are CEO's.
 Surprisingly, it's likely that your strongest contacts will be those you don't know well.
 This phenomenon is called "the strength of weak ties" and it has been studied by numerous sociologists.
 In their studies, they found that acquaintances are more likely than family or friends to give people direct information or to recommend them for opportunities.